So you’re setting up your own small business, thinking about names, logos, brand colors, etc. Ooh, exciting times!

 Finance color palette: Tiger

 A lot of banks choose blue and red.
 These are power colors, and a color scheme that includes these colors could be an ideal professional business color palette.

 Sometimes they also go for green as that is the color of money.

 See what I mean?

 But then you have some banks completely breaking through the clutter, defined by their values.
-For example, the way Maybank set their values, made an acronym of TIGER.
+For example, the way Maybank set its values, made an acronym for TIGER.

 T – Teamwork